The64thGamer/cheeseepedia/content/wiki/Sharonville, OH (1429 E Kemper Rd).md

 |2021 Model
 |}

-##History##
+<h2>History</h2>
 The Sharonville, OH Showbiz Pizza Place opened up October 21, 1981 as the 1st Showbiz Pizza Store in Ohio.
-The store featured The Rock Afire Explosion, '60 New Games, Billy Bob's Oven-Fresh Pizza, Sandwiches, Salad Bar!' & more. <ref>https://www.newspapers.com/image/103183555/</ref> In 1982 apart of support for the Bengals getting into Super Bowl XVI Showbiz Pizza ran a promotion at Sharonville, OH & [Cincinnati, OH (8801 Colerain Ave)]({{< ref "wiki/Cincinnati, OH (8801 Colerain Ave).md" >}}).<ref>https://www.newspapers.com/image/100430208/?match=1</ref> The event would happen January 24th in which you'd watch the event on a 'Wide Screen TV' and also bring in cans of soup in return 'Four Free Game Tokens and the soup goes to charity'.
+The store featured The Rock Afire Explosion, '60 New Games, Billy Bob's Oven-Fresh Pizza, Sandwiches, Salad Bar!' & more. <ref>https:<i>www.newspapers.com/image/103183555/</ref> In 1982 apart of support for the Bengals getting into Super Bowl XVI Showbiz Pizza ran a promotion at Sharonville, OH & [Cincinnati, OH (8801 Colerain Ave)]({{< ref "wiki/Cincinnati, OH (8801 Colerain Ave).md" >}}).<ref>https:</i>www.newspapers.com/image/100430208/?match=1</ref> The event would happen January 24th in which you'd watch the event on a 'Wide Screen TV' and also bring in cans of soup in return 'Four Free Game Tokens and the soup goes to charity'.

 On January 8, 1984 the Showbiz Pizza Place would close as 'part of a series of 40 closings and sales designed to trim operations in 'over-saturated' markets.<ref>https://www.newspapers.com/article/the-cincinnati-post/121527379/</ref>